Based on 2 adults: From £1,355pp, - includes discount £888 - Total Price £2,711.

-Saturday, June 6, 2020, for 14 night cruise - onboard the Marella Explorer 2, Norway's Midnight Sun itinerary, Decks 4/5 Inside Cabin - All Inclusive with Marella Cruises by TUI - fly from airport, departure port Newcastle.
+Saturday, June 6, 2020, for 14 night cruise - onboard the Marella Explorer 2, Norway's Midnight Sun itinerary, Decks 4/5 Inside Cabin - All Inclusive with Marella Cruises by TUI - departure port Newcastle.

 Norway's Midnight Sun - Itinerary day 1: Newcastle